-- (1) This table and the information in the notes below are based upon information supplied by the selling security holders, including reports and amendments thereto filed with the SEC on Schedule 13D. - (2) The number of shares of common stock beneficially owned includes shares of common stock underlying options or warrants convertible or exercisable within 60 days of March 18, 2020. - (3) Percentage ownership is based on a denominator equal to the sum of (i) 1,923,184 shares of common stock outstanding as of March 18, 2020 and (ii) the number of shares of common stock underlying options or warrants convertible or exercisable within 60 days of March 18, 2020 that are beneficially owned by the applicable selling stockholder. - (4) Assumes that all shares of common stock being registered under the registration statement of which this prospectus forms a part are sold in this offering, and that none of the selling stockholders acquire additional shares of our common stock after the date of this prospectus and prior to completion of this offering. - (5) Jack W. Schuler is the trustee of the Jack W. Schuler Living Trust, an Illinois trust, and has sole voting and investment control over the shares being offered.
-Mr. Schuler may be deemed to be the beneficial owner of all shares of common stock held by the Jack W. Schuler Living Trust. - (6) Tino Schuler is trustee of the Tino Hans Schuler Trust, an Illinois trust, and has voting and investment control over the shares being offered. - (7) Tanya Sharman is trustee of the Tanya Eva Schuler Trust, an Illinois trust, and has voting and investment control over the shares being offered. - (8) George Schuler is trustee of the Therese Heidi Schuler Trust, an Illinois trust, and has voting and investment control over the shares being offered. - (9) George Schuler is the sole manager of Schuler Grandchildren LLC, an Illinois limited liability company, and has sole voting and investment control over the shares being offered.
-Mr. Schuler disclaims beneficial ownership over the shares held by Schuler Grandchildren LLC. - (10) Tino Schuler and Therese Hoffman are co-trustees of the JS Grandchildren Trust, an Illinois trust, and has voting and investment control over the shares being offered. - (11) Tino Schuler, Tanya Sharman and Therese Hoffman are co-trustees of the Schuler Descendants Trust, an Illinois trust, and has voting and investment control over the shares being offered.
+- (1) This table and the information in the notes below are based upon information supplied by the selling security holders, including reports and amendments thereto filed with the SEC on Schedule 13D. - (2) The number of shares of common stock beneficially owned includes shares of common stock underlying warrants that are convertible or exercisable within 60 days of October 1, 2020. - Percentage ownership is based on a denominator equal to the sum of (i) 3,334,048 shares of common stock outstanding as of October 1, 2020 and (ii) the number of shares of common stock underlying warrants that are convertible or exercisable within 60 days of October 1, 2020 that are beneficially owned by the applicable selling stockholder. - (4) Assumes that all shares of common stock being registered under the registration statement of which this prospectus forms a part are sold in this offering, and that none of the selling stockholders acquire additional shares of our common stock after the date of this prospectus and prior to completion of this offering. - (5) Jack W. Schuler is the trustee of the Jack W. Schuler Living Trust, an Illinois trust, and has sole voting and investment control over the shares being offered.
+Mr. Schuler may be deemed to be the beneficial owner of all shares of common stock held by the Jack W. Schuler Living Trust.

+- (6) Tino Schuler is trustee of the Tino Hans Schuler Trust, an Illinois trust, and has voting and investment control over the shares being offered. - (7) Tanya Sharman is trustee of the Tanya Eva Schuler Trust, an Illinois trust, and has voting and investment control over the shares being offered. - (8) George Schuler is trustee of the Therese Heidi Schuler Trust, an Illinois trust, and has voting and investment control over the shares being offered. - (9) George Schuler is the sole manager of Schuler Grandchildren LLC, an Illinois limited liability company, and has sole voting and investment control over the shares being offered.
+Mr. Schuler disclaims beneficial ownership over the shares held by Schuler Grandchildren LLC.